zaritskylab/FANMODPlus/README.md

 # Output file format
 The initial lines of the file contains statistical information

-For each motif the output constains information on each candidate subgraph:
+For each motif the output contains information on each candidate subgraph:

     ID,Frequency,Count,Mean-Freq,Standard-Dev,Z-Score,p-Value

-    ID: the canonical unique represenation of the subgraph
+    ID: the canonical unique representation of the subgraph
     Frequency: the number of subgraph instances / total number of subgraphs
     Count: the number of subgraph instances
     Mean-Freq: the mean frequencies of the null graphs